syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Rotate-Text-in-Cells.md

 # Rotate Text in Cells

 When a text is entered, it is placed horizontally by default.
-However, you may need to rotate text in cells to add visual impact to a spreadsheet or a presentation.
+However, you may need to rotate text in cells to add visual impact to a spreadsheet or presentation.
 Orientation or rotation allows rotating text in various ways.

 The following code shows how to change the formatting of a cell to rotate text in the desired direction with Interop and XlsIO for .NET.